malickbax/noSQL-Social-Network-API/README.md

-# NoSQL: Social Network API
+# Social Network API
 ## Description
 This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 Express.js is used for routing, a MongoDB database, and the Mongoose ODM.
+This application the native JavaScript Date object to format timestamps.
+A URL to the walkthrough video demonstrating some functionalities is avaiblable below.
+While the application is not perfect, it shows the possibilities of APIs when it comes to social networking applications.

 ## Table of Contents
 - [Description](#description)